Your Sacred Calling – It’s Like a Hedgehog

 In short, the concept talked about the intersection of three circles, in a Venn diagram.
 As illustrated here, the shaded area represented the Hedgehog Concept for a business.

-When I read this book, I started thinking about how to translate these ideas to the individual.
+When I read this book, I started thinking about how to translate these ideas into the individual.
 How could a person find their secret sauce, so to speak, their sweet-spot, or their Hedgehog Concept?

 Close, But Not the Same